 Summarized below are the pro forma unaudited results of operations for the years ended December 31, 1998 and 1997, assuming the purchase of the Acquired Systems had been consummated as of January 1, 1997.
-Adjustments have been made to: (i) depreciation and amortization reflecting the fair value of the assets

-(All dollar amounts in 000's) acquired; and (ii) interest expense.
+Adjustments have been made to: (i) depreciation and amortization reflecting the fair value of the assets acquired; and (ii) interest expense.
 The pro forma results may not be indicative of the results that would have occurred if the combination had been in effect on the dates indicated or which may be obtained in the future.